cookiescrumbs/ui-api-test-framework/README.md

 I've used the Gherkin syntax to outline the acceptance critera.
 I find that it can be a good tool for defining the requirements of a new feature ideally in
 [3 Amigos session](https://www.agilealliance.org/glossary/three-amigos/#q=~(infinite~false~filters~(postType~(~'page~'post~'aa_book~'aa_event_session~'aa_experience_report~'aa_glossary~'aa_research_paper~'aa_video)~tags~(~'three*20amigos))~searchTerm~'~sort~false~sortDirection~'asc~page~1)) 🧟‍♀️  🧙🏻‍♀️ 🦹🏻‍♀️

+### Issues 👻

+☠️ **Running Cypress inside a Docker container using an Apple M1 ARM64 Processor has some issues** ☠️

+I've managed to solve the issue by creating a Docker image just for ARM64, as suggested on this [github thread](https://github.com/cypress-io/cypress-docker-images/issues/431)

+The built docker image can be found here [cookiescrumbs/cypress-m1:9.4.1](https://hub.docker.com/repository/docker/cookiescrumbs/cypress-m1)
+The image has Cypress v9.4.1 baked into it.